 The only way to prevent egg allergy symptoms is to avoid eggs or egg products.
 Some people with egg allergies, however, can tolerate foods that contain well-cooked eggs, such as baked goods.

 Medications such as antihistamines may reduce signs and symptoms of a mild egg allergy.
 These drugs can be taken after exposure to eggs.
 They aren't effective for preventing an allergic egg reaction or for treating a severe reaction.

 Emergency epinephrine shots

-If you or your child does have an autoinjector, be sure it's always available.
-Learn how to use it properly.
+Learn how to use the autoinjector.
 If your child has one, make sure caregivers have access to it and know how to use it.
-If your child is old enough, make sure he or she also understands how to use it.
+If your child is old enough, make sure he or she understands how to use it.
 Replace the autoinjector before its expiration date.
-Otherwise, it may not work properly.

-There's no cure for egg allergy, but most children will eventually outgrow it.
-Talk to your child's doctor about how often he or she should be tested to see whether eggs still cause symptoms.
-This may be yearly, or on another schedule depending on your child's symptoms and the doctor's recommendations.
+Most children eventually outgrow egg allergy.
+Talk to your child's doctor about frequency of testing to see whether eggs still cause symptoms.
 It may be unsafe for you to test your child's reaction to eggs at home, particularly if your child has had a severe reaction to eggs in the past.